 We are working hard to create vertical access to quality education in Batey Libertad, but we can’t do this important work without your help!
 Please consider making a donation to Yspaniola to support our programs.
 Together, we can create opportunities for individuals to make lasting changes in their community.
-You can donate by clicking here or by clicking on the “Donate” button on the navigation panel on top.
+You can donate by clicking here!

 If you are interested in donating to a specific program, we encourage you to browse our Amazon Wish List here.
 You can buy books for the Learning Center directly through the site, ensuring that the children of Batey Libertad have access to culturally and linguistically appropriate books.
 At checkout, please select the designated address for Yspaniola’s Gift Registry!

 There are many ways to fundraise for Yspaniola.
 Host an event.
 Create your own online campaign.
 Mobilize your community.
 Every dollar you raise will make a huge difference in the lives of our students!
 Yspaniola can help you organize and promote your efforts—please contact us at email@example.com to get started.

 Comments?
 Questions?
 We want to hear from you!
 Get in touch with us here.

 Like us on Facebook